MEET THE

 Hanan Osman joined the Indiana Association for the Education of Young Children in 2008.
 Hanan is the T.E.A.C.H.
 Early Childhood® Indiana Senior Director.
 She oversees the project and staff, working closely with the Indiana AEYC Executive Director and Indiana Early Childhood Higher Education Forum.
 Hanan’s 25+ years working with children and families has given her a wealth of diverse professional experiences and taken her across the globe.
 From 1990 to 1997, she taught at the School of Psychology and Preschool Education at Ahfad University for Women in Omdurman, Sudan.
 Prior to that, she worked with Head Start as a teacher and a center director in Kentucky.
 Hanan also served at the Governor’s Office of Child Development as a Head Start Collaboration Office Coordinator in Frankfort, Kentucky.
 With the Kentucky Department of Education, Hanan was the Community Early Childhood Councils Coordinator and then served as Kentucky State-Funded Preschool Branch Manager.
 Hanan holds a Bachelor of Arts in Psychology and Preschool Education, a Master of Arts in Educational Psychology, a Master of Arts in Family Studies/Interdisciplinary Early Childhood Education, and a Doctor of Philosophy in Early Childhood Education.

-Lindsay Philpott, T.E.A.C.H.
-Early Childhood® Indiana Assistant Director
+Lindsay Philpott, Director, T.E.A.C.H.
+Early Childhood® Indiana Project

 lphilpott@inaeyc.org / 317.275.3528